calvinhzy/aaz/Commands/storage-mover/job-run/_list.md

 # [Command] _storage-mover job-run list_

-Lists all job runs in a job definition.
+Lists all Job Runs in a Job Definition.

 ## Versions